GUIDED TOURS FOR ADULTS

 Docent-led group tours are available anytime during museum hours (some exceptions apply) but must be scheduled at least three weeks in advance.
-Please fill out the Tour Request Form at the bottom of the page.
+Before your visit, be sure to review our museum manners for adults.Click here to fill out the Tour Request Form.

 Bringing a group of students to WAM?
 There's no admission charge for student groups visiting the museum, either on a self-guided or docent-led tour.